lmarquezvg/AdaK/README.txt

        The folder "AdaK" contains the source code of the module main.py.
 The folder "PlatEMO additional problems" contains additional problems for PlatEMO which are employed for the comparison against state-of-the-art MOEAs.

+REFERENCE
-The folder "Supplementary material" contains the supplementary material of the paper: On the adaptation of reference sets using niching and pair-potential energy functions for multi-objective optimization.
+       L.A.
+Márquez-Vega, J.G.
+Falcón-Cardona, and E. Covantes Osuna, On the adaptation of reference sets using niching and pair-potential energy functions for multi-objective optimization, Swarm and Evolutionary Computation (2023), doi: 10.1016/j.swevo.2023.101408

+       Or you can use the following BibTex entry:

+       @article{MarquezEtAl2023,
+              author = {Luis A. M{\'a}rquez-Vega and Jes{\'u}s Guillermo Falc{\'o}n-Cardona and Edgar {Covantes Osuna}},
+              title = {{On the adaptation of reference sets using niching and pair-potential energy functions for multi-objective optimization}}, journal = {Swarm and Evolutionary Computation},
+              year = {2023},
+              pages = {101408},
+              issn = {2210-6502},
+              doi = {10.1016/j.swevo.2023.101408}
+       }